joegeorgeson/GWIPS_scrape/README.md

 ## Step 4: Create master key
 * An additional python script was create `get_gwips_text.py` to retrieve the 'text' attribute as displayed the html page.
 * An additional R script `Make_key.R` was written to consolidate all info.

-Ulitmately, all data needed for GWIPS mining in the file [GWIPS_key.csv](GWIPS_key.csv) created on 17Jul2023.

 The final directory created contains the below;
 ```